GamedevJS/Gamedev.js-Survey/questions-2026.md

 - In favor
 - Strongly in favor

+## 35. Do you use AI coding assistants?
+If so, which ones?
+_[checkboxes]_

+- GitHub Copilot
+- Cursor
+- Windsurf
+- Claude Code
+- ChatGPT / Codex
+- Gemini
+- Grok
+- Codeium
+- Tabnine
+- Replit
+- Hugging Face Local Models
+- LM Studio
+- Ollama
+- vLLM
+- I don't use AI coding assistants
+- _Other [text input]_

-## 36. How are you using AI in the development of your games?
+## 36. Beyond coding, how are you using AI in your game development workflow (e.g. art, audio, writing, testing, design, marketing), and what's your biggest friction point with it?
 _[text input]_

 ## 37. What's your overall happiness of what you do as a game developer (10 being the happiest)?